Astr0-G/Change-Files-Name/README.md

 # readcsvtochangefilesname
-read csv files to change files in folder.
+Having troubles modifer thousands of names? let's try to read csv files to change files name in folder.